MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/prefab.md

 * Class attribute: [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)
   `this.preposition`

-This attribute is similar to the [[preposition attribute in the Object class|Data-Structure:-Object#preposition]].
+This attribute is similar to the [preposition attribute in the Object class](object.md#preposition).
 However, it does not determine whether instances of this Prefab can contain Items/Inventory Items.
 That function is taken care of by the inventory attribute of the Prefab.
 Otherwise, it functions the same.
 When a Player drops/stashes a non-discreet Item/Inventory Item into an instance of this Prefab, Alter Ego will narrate them doing so using this preposition.
 For example, if the player Seamus stashes an Inventory Item named MALLET into another Inventory Item named GUITAR CASE whose Prefab has the preposition "in", Alter Ego will send "Seamus stashes a MALLET in his GUITAR CASE." to the Room channel Seamus is currently in.
 If, however, Seamus drops the MALLET Inventory Item into a GUITAR CASE Item in the room, Alter Ego will send "Seamus puts a MALLET in the GUITAR CASE."

 ### Description